run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 ### Cluster Nodes

-OpenShift has specific operating system requirements that can be found in the RedHat documentation.

 Nodes are required to be synchronized in time using NTP (Network Time Protocol) for proper system functionality.

 ### OpenShift